ADVERTISEMENT

 5. And does it provide the best solution for our city?

-If nothing else, it should put a pause on this request until city council members take the time to seriously consider the negative implications this will have on the department.
+If nothing else, the Council should put a pause on this request until members take the time to seriously consider the negative implications this will have on the department and the City of Columbus.

 Great!
 You’ve successfully signed up.